balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

 In the ``InsertCredentialsFeature`` constructor, that is used by the ``ClientDevice`` we have defined a mapping between our vDevice ``Server`` and our real device ``ServerDevice``.
-With this, we tell Balder that we want to use the ``Server`` VDevice and that our real device ``ServerDevice`` should be mapped to it, thus representing it.
+With this, we tell Balder that we want to use the ``Server`` vDevice and that our real device ``ServerDevice`` should be mapped to it, thus representing it.

-By instantiating own features inside the VDevice, we define, that Balder should ensure that our mapped device (in our case ``ServerDevice``) also provides an implementation for them.
+By instantiating own features inside the vDevice, we define, that Balder should ensure that our mapped device (in our case ``ServerDevice``) also provides an implementation for them.

 You can see this definition also inside the feature ``InsertCredentialsFeature``: